 Now that you have set up the resources and systems you need to start a web design business, it’s time you set yourself apart from other design agencies in the market.

 For this, you will need to establish a unique brand identity.
-Your business has to have a personality and aesthetic style that’s different from everyone else’s.
+Your business must have a personality and aesthetic style different from everyone else’s.

-Start by coming up with a clever name and designing a logo that captures the essence of your brand.
+Start by creating a clever name and designing a logo that captures the essence of your brand.
 You will also need to identify your official colors and write a tagline or value proposition so potential clients will know what to expect from your brand.

 8. Register your domain name

-After building an engaging brand identity, you should now put in the time and effort to build a professional website for your business.
+After building an engaging brand identity, you should now spend time and effort building a professional website for your business.

 The first thing you will need to do is to come up with a unique domain name.
 Make sure your domain name is available by using a domain name finder.

-Once you have found one, look for a proper web hosting provider that offers seamless domain name registration, ample bandwidth so you will have enough space for different website features, as well as high loading speeds.
+Once you have found one, look for a proper web hosting provider that offers seamless domain name registration and ample bandwidth so you will have enough space for different website features, as well as high loading speeds.

-For the most part, you have the choice between shared hosting and virtual private server hosting depending on the needs of your business.
-If you want to provide a better browsing experience for visitors, opt for a VPS so you’ll reduce the risk of unexpected downtime.
+For the most part, you have the choice between shared hosting and virtual private server hosting, depending on the needs of your business.
+If you want to provide a better browsing experience for visitors, opt for a VPS to reduce the risk of unexpected downtime.

 A content management system or CMS is a tool that turns your website concept into reality.
 Through a CMS, you can determine how your website looks, what content to publish, and what functionalities to deliver to visitors.

 The most popular CMS is WordPress.
-It’s easy to use and offers a great deal of space for customization.
+It’s easy to use and offers great space for customization.
 Other platforms you can check out include Joomla, Wix, and Squarespace.